 First, though, you and your partner (especially if you’ve already combined finances) need to decide just how much your wedding is worth.
 Not in terms of dollars, but in terms of sacrifice.

 For instance, is the wedding dress of your dreams worth giving up dining out for six months?
 Is that expensive photographer whose work you adore worth cutting your cable subscription for a while?
+Are you willing to pass up that concert so you can visit the dermatologist a few extra times to achieve that wedding day glow?

 There’s no right or wrong answer here.
 It’ll just depend on your priorities.
 If having a gorgeous wedding is important to you, you’ll be willing to make serious sacrifices to get there.
 If your main goal is to gather family and friends in a simple party that sees you married by the day’s end, then you may not need to sacrifice as much for your wedding savings.